 So, let’s focus on the truth and turn aging stereotypes on their heads: Older adults are strong individuals.
 A life of physical disability, mental decline and isolation is hardly inevitable.

 “The most resilient group of people on the planet are older adults,” says Maureen Nash, MD, MS, the medical director at Providence Elderplace PACE Oregon.
 “They have a lifetime of experience solving problems, overcoming obstacles and getting through challenging situations.”

 By staying active, social and positive—and not buying into the myths of aging—older adults can lead a life that’s just as (if not more) fulfilling than that of their younger years.

 Mind over matter?

 While having a positive attitude is generally a good idea, there’s more to it than that.
-In fact, combating stereotypes of aging may be just as important as fending off disease.
-Research shows that having a positive view of aging is linked to a longer lifespan and a heightened ability to recover from illness.
+In fact, combatting stereotypes of aging may be just as important as fending off disease.
+Research shows that having a positive view of aging is linked to a longer lifespan and an increased ability to recover from illness.